HoussemGuirat/chat_with_mistral/README.md

 This will install all the dependencies listed in the `requirements.txt` file.

+NB: for torch GPU support make sure you download the right packages version.
+Check `https://pytorch.org/get-started/locally/` for pytorch and for the CUDA driver you simply follow the steps in `https://developer.nvidia.com/cuda-downloads`.
+BE CAREFUL WITH CUDA VERSION AND PYTORCH SINCE THEY NEED TO MATCH VERSIONS OTHERWISE CUDA WON'T WORK.

 ## Project Structure

 - **test/**: This folder contains test scripts for the Enova robotic chat system.